electric-eloquence/gulp/docs/recipes/browserify-uglify-sourcemap.md

-# Browserify + Uglify2 with sourcemaps
+# Browserify + Uglify with sourcemaps

 [Browserify](https://github.com/browserify/browserify) has become an important and indispensable tool but requires being wrapped before working well with gulp.